BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 #### Options
 ##### [Brew Potion](./documentation/brew_potions.md)
 This component will allow any class-based caster to brew the magic they memorize into potions; this component is less of a 1:1 match of spell to scroll, and more recipe-based, allowing more powerful spells of similar effects to yield a larger number of potions.
-For example:
-`Cure Light Wounds` would generate a single potion of healing; `Heal` would yield several.
+For example, `Cure Light Wounds` would generate a single potion of healing; `Heal` would yield several.

 ## Remarks
 I am using the `BZ` prefix for my items.
-It is registered at Black Wyrm Lair: http://www.blackwyrmlair.net/prefixes/
+It is registered at [Black Wyrm Lair](http://www.blackwyrmlair.net/prefixes/).

 ## Change Log
 | Item Name                                                   | Version |